Mico, Texas

 The Medina Irrigation Company (MICO) originally built much of the community as a workers camp, to house the approximately 1500 Mexican laborers (and their families) who constructed Medina Dam.
 It was the fourth largest dam in the United States at its completion in 1913.
 The dam has been listed on the National Register of Historic Places.

 The dam created Lake Medina, a reservoir to supply water for irrigation of an estimated 60000 acre.
 The company was founded by Dr. Frederick Stark Pearson, an engineer and developer who designed the dam and raised private project funding, chiefly by the sale of subscriptions to British investors.
 The outbreak of World War I cut off the flow of capital for sale of farmland dependent on the project.
 Pearson's company went into receivership in 1914 and was sold finally at public auction in 1924.
 Today the dam and lake are operated by a local water authority.

 The town was first named MICO, spelled in capital letters after the company's acronym.
 The town was renamed Medina Lake in 1916, but reverted to the name Mico in 1923.

 Today, Mico has a Volunteer City Council Manager, and operates a Volunteer Fire Department.
-Tourist, will enjoy the entertainment by visiting the local bars in town.
-For overnight travel, the bed and breakfast should be your first stop.
+Tourists can enjoy entertainment by visiting local bars.